 Yes, members of the phone network can watch Disney Plus cheaper.
 You get a six-month trial if you switch to O2 or upgrade your contract.

 If you’re already a customer but not ready for an upgrade, you can add Disney Plus to your current O2 plan for £7.99 a month and the network will take £2 a month off your bill.
 You can see more details on the O2 site here.

 Is Disney Plus cheaper than Netflix?

 Well, that depends on what Netflix service you’re paying for.

 At £7.99 per month, the Disney+ monthly plan is pricier than the cost of Netflix’s Basic Plan ($8 a month/£5.99 a month), but it’s also cheaper than Netflix’s Standard Plan ($12.99/£8.99).

 And while Netflix’s Standard Plan only allows users to stream from two devices simultaneously, Disney+ will let customers use four devices at once.

 Disney+ also comes in cheaper than Amazon Prime, which costs $12.99 per month in the US and £7.99 in the UK.
-Though the price is the same for Amazon Prime’s video-only option, which is £5.99 a month – but doesn’t give you access to any of Amazon’s other services.
+Amazon Prime’s video-only option, however, is £5.99 a month – but that doesn’t give you access to any of Amazon’s other services.

-Read more about whether Disney+ is worth it.
+Read more about whether Disney Plus is worth it.